Weekly study2 hours

 Implement best-practice care to people with knee osteoarthritis

 The PEAK program was devised by leading physiotherapists at the University of Melbourne on the basis of research evidence.
 On this course we guide physiotherapists in how to implement best-practice care to people with knee osteoarthritis, delivered through one-to-one consultations, via videoconferencing (using the Zoom platform) or during face-to-face, in-person consultations.

 The PEAK program focuses on patient empowerment through education, prescription of a strengthening exercise program and a physical activity plan, individualised to patient needs, and using minimal exercise equipment (e.g. elastic resistance bands and/or body weight) to enable patients to perform exercise independently at home.

 Many of the principles and concepts are applicable to other common musculoskeletal conditions, and to other telehealth videoconferencing platforms.
-Importantly, a suite of useful patient resources (including a Zoom consultation preparation booklet, an exercise booklet, an osteoarthritis information booklet, a knee plan and log book) are provided with the course upgrade, so that physiotherapists may print/download them or use with their patients in a clinical setting.
+Importantly, a suite of useful patient resources (including a Zoom consultation preparation booklet, an exercise booklet, an osteoarthritis information booklet, a knee plan and log book) are provided, so that physiotherapists may print/download them or use with their patients in a clinical setting.

 Evidence-Based Knee Osteoarthritis

 - Evidence-based management of osteoarthritis